 Other opportunities are available for students with research experience and a recommendation from their advisor.

+Fall, spring Prereqs: Junior or senior standing preferred, approval through campus selection process, previous coursework relating to social change.
+Housing: Program students housed in double rooms in apartments with cooking facilities located in Chicago neighborhoods; students provide own meals.
 Details: Study with ACM program students; 4 units of credit: a city-centered Core Course, a choice of Seminar course topics; an internship connecting academics to the world of work; an independent study project related to the student’s academic goals, often linked to the internship.

 Last modified 9/2013